MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/smtp-addresses.md

 Nathaniel Borenstein \<nsb@bellcore.com\>

 If the display name contains characters that have special meaning in SMTP addresses, such as \< or @, the entire display name should be enclosed in double quotes.
-On outbound mail, if the total length of the e-mail address plus display name exceeds 255 characters, the display name should be dropped.
+On outbound mail, if the total length of the email address plus display name exceeds 255 characters, the display name should be dropped.

 The parts of an SMTP address map into MAPI properties as follows: